Mexico president heads to Washington for meeting with Trump

 “I think Trump is more interested in restricting access to the American labor market today more than ever,” Payan said.

 Mexico’s worrisome level of violence — 2019 saw the highest number of murders on record — could be an opening.
 López Obrador could ask for more U.S. assistance in intelligence or tracking drug traffickers’ financial transactions.
-He says he will not undermine Mexico’s sovereignty and has been a harsh critic of the Merida Initiative that brought U.S. financial and material support to Mexico as his predecessors battled the cartels.
+He says he won’t undermine Mexico’s sovereignty and has been a harsh critic of the Merida Initiative that brought U.S. financial and material support to Mexico as his predecessors battled the cartels.

 For Trump, the visit is an opportunity to criticize his opponent for supporting NAFTA more than two decades ago, possibling helping garner votes in the Midwest states where workers blamed the old trade deal for prompting U.S. companies to shift manufacturing to Mexico, where labor costs were lower.